davisjoseph6/learn_C/README.md

 - using vim editor on Ubuntu version 22.04.5 LTS or higher.
 - how to write programs given at the end.

-# Algebraic geometry
+# 1 algebraic geometry
 - Algebraic geometry
 ## Category theory:
 - Category Theory
 - Higher Category Theory

-# Computer Science and Computer Engineering (CS and CE)
+# 2 cs and ce (Computer Science and Computer Engineering)

 ## CS and CE part 1: The basics, foundations, fundamentals:
 - Computational complexity theory,